syrianarchive/syrianarchive-investigations/tools_methods/methodology/index.md

 To ensure that the original content is not lost due to removal on corporate platforms, visual evidence from credible social media channels is scraped and stored securely on external backend servers before it goes through basic verification.
 Videos are hashed with (SHA-256) and timestamped to ensure they are not tampered with after scraped from social media platforms or taken directly from sources.

-## B. Initial verification methodology
+## B. Initial verification

-Similar to the archival and collection methodology, the initial verification methodology is also broken into five distinct steps:
+Similar to the archival and collection methodology, the initial verification methodology comprises of the following five steps:

-1. Aggregate metadata from visual evidence;
+1. Aggregate metadata from visual evidence
-2. Verify the source of the video;
+2. Verify the source of the video
-3. Verify the location of the video;
+3. Verify the location of the video
-4. Verify the dates in which the video was filmed and uploaded, and;
+4. Verify the dates in which the video was filmed and uploaded, and
 5. Publish verified video evidence on the Syrian Archive's online database.

 These five steps will be discussed in further detail.